Sun Prairie Habitat project largest in Wisconsin

 The Habitat for Humanity program makes home purchases affordable through low construction expenses, volunteer labor, and low or no-interest mortgages.
 Homeowners have to make a down payment and have a monthly mortgage.
 They must also put in sweat equity by helping to build their home and support the organization.
 Sabirath and her husband are looking forward to working on their house.

-City of Sun Prairie officials welcomes Habitat as it brings more affordable housing to the city, a boon for economic development—with workers moving in to take jobs with Sun Prairie employers.
+City of Sun Prairie officials welcome Habitat because it brings more affordable housing to the city, a boon for economic development—with workers moving in to take jobs with Sun Prairie employers.
 City of Sun Prairie Mayor Paul Esser praised the Habitat project, along with other state and local elected officials and project partners.

 “We need Habitat,” Esser said.
 “We need workforce housing in our community and need to get behind that and make that happen because the capitalist market can not make affordable housing happen, we have to step in.”